OptiKey/OptiKey/README.md

 OptiKey is an on-screen keyboard that is designed to help Motor Neuron Disease (MND) patients interact with Windows computers.
 When used with an eye-tracking device, OptiKey's on-screen keyboard allows MND patients to complete tasks, such as email composition, using only their eyes.
 OptiKey can also be used with a mouse or webcam.
 Unlike expensive and unreliable Alternative and Augmentative Communication (AAC) products that are difficult to use, Optikey is free, reliable, and easy to use.

+The purpose of this fork is to make the keyboard layouts used in the original OptiKey distribution configurable.
+One application of this configurability is to allow users with motor disabilities more easily write computer programming language source code without the need of repeatedly switching keyboard screens to type non-alphanumeric characters.
+See the usage below the *Getting Started* section for information on how to configure the customizable keymaps for use with OptiKey.
+Users with additional special needs related to custom keymaps for use with this application should contact the developer at maxieds@gmail.com.

 # Getting Started

 [**The OptiKey Wiki**](https://github.com/OptiKey/OptiKey/wiki) contains OptiKey's user guides, installation and system requirements, and additional support information.
 OptiKey's Windows installer can be downloaded from the [latest release](https://github.com/JuliusSweetland/OptiKey/releases/latest).
 To get an understanding of OptiKey's use, users should watch [Optikey's introduction video](https://www.youtube.com/watch?v=HLkyORh7vKk).

+# Configuring custom keyboards with OptiKey

 # Supported Platforms